 For the PCF to select the CHF, the address(es) of the CHF, including the Primary CHF address and the Secondary CHF address, may be:

 - stored in the UDR as part of the PDU Session policy control subscription information as defined in clause 6.2.1.3 of TS 23.503 [45].

+- stored in the UDR as part of the UE context policy control subscription information as defined in clause 6.2.1.3 of TS 23.503 [45].

+- stored in the UDR as part of the Access and Mobility policy control subscription information as defined in clause 6.2.1.3 of TS 23.503 [45].

 - locally configured in the PCF based on operator policies.

 - discovered using NRF as described in in clause 6.1 of TS 32.290 [67].

+NOTE 1: The operator can perform the above UDR provisioning or local configuration in a consistent manner such that the same CHF address is used for SM policy, AM policy and UE policy.
+If NRF discovery is used, it is up to the PCF logic (or SCP logic when working in Delegated Discovery mode) and operator configuration to guarantee the CHF address consistency.

 The address(es) of the CHF shall be applicable for all services provided by the CHF.